rfay/presentation-new-ddev-features/slides/presentation-new-ddev-features.md

 - MySQL 8.4, MariaDB 11.8, Postgres 18
 - `ddev delete images` does better cleanup
 - Add-ons can include other add-ons.
+- Smaller web image

 ---

+## Features you might not know about

+- `ddev share`
+- Casual hosting (real hosting with DDEV)

 ## Governance